Scheme of Work

 There are lots of opportunities for ‘Lunchtime Lectures’, intervention catch up and support for Level 8/9 grades.

-Students study Edexcel English Literature, a linear course covering aspects of prose, drama, poetry, Shakespeare and an independent coursework study.
+Students study English Literature a linear course covering aspects of prose, drama, poetry, Shakespeare and an independent coursework study.

 In Year 12 students study A Streetcar Named Desire as their drama text and with their second class teacher spend the year comparing two novels from a thematic selection.
 Current choices include The Handmaid’s Tale and Frankenstein.
 These may be subject to change.
 Once students have completed the play element they then move on to study a cluster of modern poetry.
 In Year 13 students study a Shakespeare text, either Othello or King Lear, and work on their coursework in the autumn term.
 The final element is a poetry cluster based upon a movement or poet such as the Romantic poets or Christina Rossetti.